lycheeverse/lycheeverse.github.io/src/content/docs/recipes/anchors.md

 ---
-title: Checking Anchor Links (Fragment Identifiers)
+title: Anchor Links
+description: Check anchor links (fragment identifiers) in HTML and Markdown files to ensure they point to existing targets.
 ---

 lychee can check anchor links (also called fragments) in both HTML and Markdown files.
 This feature helps ensure that internal links to specific sections of a page are valid.